scaleflex/filerobot-image-editor/README.md

 - [Scaleflex](https://scaleflex.com/)

-> Fork the repoistory, Append your company's name with the url in above format inside the README.md file and make a PR.
+> Fork the repoistory, append your company's name with the URL in above format inside the README.md file and make a PR!

 ## Feedback

 Create an issue on github repo. and mention the details there.

+## Contributing

+All contributions are super welcome!

 ## License